 Domasiute recommends doing breast massage after a warm bath or shower, when your skin is still warm and slightly damp.
 Using a few drops of oil, start to massage your breasts, neck, and chest intuitively.
 “Make circular motion strokes around them, notice their structure and the way they feel.
 Remember it,” she says.
 She also recommends bringing the massage up to your face, eyebrows, temples, and jaw while breathing into it.
 "After only five minutes of self-massage, you’ll feel more ease and renewed,” she shares.
 The takeaway?
 Don’t cleanse or apply body oil without giving your breasts some love.
 "You’ll feel more connected and whole," Domasiute suggests.

-Nadine Artemis, founder 15-year-old band Living Libations, is one of the most experienced green beauty product formulators in the industry.
+Nadine Artemis, founder 15-year-old brand Living Libations, is one of the most experienced green beauty product formulators in the industry.
 In her book, Renegade Beauty, Artemis wrote, “Our breast health is a barometer.
 Breasts are pranic channels; they give and receive life force.
 Take [massage and natural oils] into consideration for your breasts, and your whole being will benefit.”

 Artemis’ favorite breast massage ritual starts with dry brushing and a bath.
 “I like to first have a dry brush session followed by a hot bath fortified with frankincense,” she said.
 Similar to Domasiute, she uses breast oil to massage inwards and upwards to stimulate lymphatic drainage and apply healing powers of plants where they are needed most.

 She starts by warming up the oil and, like the others, massaging the breasts using circular motions.
 “Then I look for any blocked lymph nodes and pulse on the node until it releases,” she said.
 It takes a trained hand, but Jansen says she can tell when lymph nodes are blocked when they feel sore or dried and rock-like in texture.
 When they release they will feel soft and supple, she said.